fooplugins/foogallery/README.txt

 * Date Updated : 24 Nov 2024
 * Update : Freemius SDK update 2.9.0
 * Fix : Fixed bug with early translation PHP warnings in debug mode.
-* Fix : When in trial mode, do not load the promotion gallery templates.
+* Fix : When in trial mode, do not load the promotion gallery layouts.
 * Fix : Gallery creator permissions will now work with custom roles, like Shop Manager.
 [//]: # fs_premium_only_begin
 * New : [Expert Plan] Added new selection mode setting to taxonomy datasource to allow for AND or OR selections.